stevegt/grid-cli/v2/doc/327-summary.md

    - Each module functions independently, akin to how services and drivers operate in microkernels.
 This modularity promotes scalability and maintainability, essential for decentralized systems.

 3. **Security and Efficiency**
-   - The capabilities-as-promises security model means modules make promises via messages, and fulfill them later when invoked by other messages
+   - The capabilities-as-promises security model means modules make promises via messages, and fulfill them later when invoked by other messages.
    - The "kernel only knows bytes" and "modules understand sequences" aligns with a microkernel's principle of providing minimal and secure core functionalities while delegating most tasks to user-space modules.

 ## Conclusion